Peckmore/Journey/README.md

 ## Design

 The initial project goals can be refined through the research undertaken, and both can be used to inform the design of **Journey**.
-The final design requirements are generated using the _MoSCoW_ method [^moscow], and are as follows:
+Using the _MoSCoW_ [^moscow] method, the final design requirements are as follows:

 ### Structured